 Enter the event type (i.e., category) of your event.
 “Church” is common, or if you have multiple locations, then the campus name.
 Next, name your service, for example, “Service” or “AM Service.”

-Select the service time, and select “Weekly” on Sunday for how often the event repeats.
+Select the service time and “Weekly” on Sunday for how often the event repeats.
 If your event finishes at 11 am on Sunday, then that is when UCare creates the next event, allowing people to register for the following week.

 Tip: If you want people to be able to register more than a week in advance, then after saving the event, click “create next event” (next to the event date), and UCare will create the event for the following week.
 Repeat this to create as many events as you like.

-Enter your church location in the Where field; this will allow new people to get a map link on the registration page.
+Enter your church location in the Where field, allowing new people to get a map link on the registration page.

-Ensure “Visibility” is “Publish to external listings” and then enter a description for the event.
-The description should include any information you need to communicate to people about the service and any restrictions they will need to abide by.
-The confirmation message is displayed after registration, so put more detailed information about restrictions and attending church under Confirmation message.
+Ensure “Visibility” is “Publish to external listings,” then enter a description for the event.
+The description should include any information you need to communicate to people about the service and any restrictions they must abide by.
+The confirmation message is displayed after registration, so put more detailed information about conditions and attending church under the Confirmation message.

 Before you can save the event, you need to upload a promotional picture; this is displayed on the registration page.
 Your church logo is a great option.